 I share a tidbit of history each month in THE WALPOLE CLARION in my “column,” DID YOU KNOW THAT…?
 In the December, 2019, issue I explored the background behind placing candles in windows.
 As the season approaches, you may want to know why candles are appearing, and you may wish to display your own.
+(28 November 2020 – I write to share, and this post continues to get a high number of daily reads.
+I would love to know the source directing readers here.
+Keep looking, thank you, RAY)

 DID YOU KNOW THAT…